-To help the council decide whether or not land is contaminated land on the grounds of a significant possibility of significant harm to human health, it will use the system of categorisation set out in the statutory guidance.
+To help the council decide whether land is contaminated land on the grounds of a significant possibility of significant harm to human health, it will use the system of categorisation set out in the statutory guidance.
 This describes 4 categories of land, with Categories 1 and 2 being land which is capable of being determined as contaminated land, and Categories 3 and 4 which is not capable of being determined on such grounds.
-A similar system can be used to help determine whether or not a significant possibility of significant pollution exists for controlled waters, and is described in detail in the statutory guidance.
+A similar system can be used to help determine whether a significant possibility of significant pollution exists for controlled waters and is described in detail in the statutory guidance.

 - Category 1: Land which is clearly contaminated land.
-These are the worst case sites, where there is a very strong argument that significant harm would occur if no action is taken to stop it, for example, due to similar land or situations having caused such harm before, or because significant harm has already been caused due to exposure to contaminants, and is likely to continue to do so.
-Any decision will still need to be supported by robust evidence. - Category 2: This would include land where there is little or no direct evidence that similar land, situations or levels of exposure have caused harm before, but the council still feels that there is a strong case for taking action under Part 2A on a precautionary basis, having regard to the statutory guidance. - Category 3: This would include land where there may still be risks posed by contaminants, but strong case described above does not exist, and so the positive legal test cannot be met.
+These are the worst-case sites, where there is a very strong argument that significant harm would occur if no action were taken to stop it, for example, due to similar land or situations having caused such harm before, or because significant harm has already been caused due to exposure to contaminants, and is likely to continue to do so.
+Any decision will still need to be supported by robust evidence. - Category 2: This would include land where there is little or no direct evidence that similar land, situations, or levels of exposure have caused harm before, but the council still feels that there is a strong case for action under Part 2A on a precautionary basis, having regard to the statutory guidance. - Category 3: This would include land where there may still be risks posed by contaminants, but strong case described above does not exist, and so the positive legal test cannot be met.
 In such cases, regulatory intervention would be unjustified.
 In deciding whether land falls into Category 2 or Category 3, the council will first consider its risk assessment, including the estimated likelihood and impact of such harm and the timescale over which it might occur.
-If the council still cannot make a decision whether or not there is a strong case based on this assessment alone, then the statutory guidance expects other factors to be taken into account, such as likely direct and indirect health benefits and impacts of regulatory action, including the stress caused by disruption, and the potential for mobilising contaminants during any remediation work.
+If the council still cannot decide whether there is a strong case based on this assessment alone, then the statutory guidance expects other factors to be considered, such as likely direct and indirect health benefits and impacts of regulatory action, including the stress caused by disruption, and the potential for mobilising contaminants during any remediation work.
 If the health benefits of remediation do not outweigh the health impacts the land should be placed in Category 3.
 The council will also have to consider whether the benefits would outweigh the financial and economic costs. - Category 4: land which is clearly not contaminated land.
 This would include land where no relevant contaminant linkage has been established; or where there are only normal levels of contaminants in soil; or where contaminant levels do not exceed relevant generic assessment criteria (GACs), or other relevant technical tools; or land where levels of exposure to contaminants in soil only form a small proportion of what a receptor might be exposed to from other sources.

-The Government is currently developing Category 4 screening levels (C4SLs), which will help decide when land is suitable for use and definitely not contaminated land.
+The Government is currently developing Category 4 screening levels (C4SLs), which will help decide when land is suitable for use and not contaminated.
 Current soil guidance values and other GACs represent minimal risk and are well within Category 4.
-The proposed C4SLs will be set towards the top-end of Category 4, and although they would still be precautionary, they will hopefully speed up the decision making process for regulators.
+The proposed C4SLs will be set towards the top-end of Category 4, and although still precautionary, are anticipated to streamline decision-making process for regulators.
 They may also act as a suitable remediation standard for development of brownfield land.